evmar/jjtut/text/basics.md

 ```

 This shows the current working copy commit is named `qlmqnzqo`.
 (It will be
-different for you.) jj commit IDs are stable, in that if you edit files, change
+different for you.) jj commit IDs are stable: if you edit files, change their
-their description, or move them around, the commit ID will not change.
-Currently
+description, or move them around, the commit ID will not change.
-the commit is `(empty)` (with no file changes in it) and it has
-`(no description set)`.

 The hex `7437703d` is the Git ID for the commit.
 (It will be different for you.)
 This will change as the commit changes.
 You can distinguish jj change IDs from
 Git IDs because they don't use the same letters; Git IDs are hex, while jj IDs
 don't use those digits.

+Currently the commit is `(empty)` (with no file changes in it) and it has
+`(no description set)`.

 ## First change